Unlocking the Mystery: 6 Squared Plus 8 Squared (and the Pythagorean Theorem)

 Geometrical Representation: Visualizing the Theorem

 Let's visualize this with a diagram.
 Imagine a right-angled triangle with sides of length 6 and 8 units.
-If you construct squares on each of these sides, their areas will be 6² = 36 square units and 8² = 64 square units, respectively.
-The square constructed on the hypotenuse will have an area of 10² = 100 square units.
-Notice that the area of the square on the hypotenuse (100) is equal to the sum of the areas of the squares on the other two sides (36 + 64 = 100).
+And if you construct squares on each of these sides, their areas will be 6² = 36 square units and 8² = 64 square units, respectively.
+And the square constructed on the hypotenuse will have an area of 10² = 100 square units.
+Which means notice that the area of the square on the hypotenuse (100) is equal to the sum of the areas of the squares on the other two sides (36 + 64 = 100).
 This visual representation makes the Pythagorean Theorem more intuitive and easier to grasp.

 Proof of the Pythagorean Theorem (Geometric Approach)